MariamAlKhoori/journal.md/README.md

 To get done:
 * - Attach the servo motors to the ears before attaching the ears to the head
-* - code ear movement
+* - Code ear movement
+* - Code and test the channels and receiver

+To consider:
-- code eyes with the neopixels
+- Code eyes with the neopixels
 - Code in robot commands
-* - code and test the channels and receiver
+- Plug music maker sheet
+- Robot fabrications

   Mariam and Joy's Channel 50, addr = 0x7c